Tell Us About Your Case

 contact as offensive or provocative.

 The definition of Assault under paragraph (1) is classified as a Class A misdemeanor, punishable by up to a year in jail and/or a $4,000 fine.
 An assault under paragraphs (2) and (3) is considered a Class C Misdemeanor, punishable by a fine only, not to exceed $500.
+A misdemeanor assault charge can become felony aggravated assault if a deadly weapon is involved or if serious bodily injury results.
+Get a free consultation with a Houston Misdemeanor assault attorney today and learn how to beat assault and assault family member charges in Houston.

 The trouble with many assault cases is that the police usually don't arrive until after the incident occurs.
 The police officer can't possibly know the entire story, and too often the wrong person is arrested.
 Often only one side of the story is heard.
 As an experienced Houston assault attorney, John P. Keirnan will make sure that your voice isn't drowned out by your accusers.